 The Arian Baptistery is a small octagonal brick building.
 It has four flat sides with small protruding apses from the remaining four sides.

-Like most other buildings in Ravenna dating from Late Antiquity, the Arian Baptistery has also sunk into the ground with the floor now more than 2 m (7 ft) below street level.
+Like most other buildings in Ravenna dating from Late Antiquity, the Arian Baptistery has also sunk into the ground.
+The floor is now more than 2 m (7 ft) below street level.

 The Mosaics in the Arian Baptistery